July 9, 2026

 • Kettlebell

-These additions increase exercise variety and support more advanced training.
+These additions increase training variety and progression options.

 • Treadmills